-Professional teeth whitening it administered by a dental professional.
-This means it is safer and will applied in the correct manner.
-Additionally, professional whitening has a higher concentration of whitening agent.
+A dental professional administers professional teeth whitening.
+This means it is safer and will be applied correctly.
+Additionally, professional whitening has a higher concentration of whitening agents.
 It will whiten your teeth faster and better.
 The only downside is it is more expensive.

 How do I maintain the whitening results?

 We suggest visiting our dental office for regular checkups every six months.
-This will give us the chance to clean and polish your teeth which will help them remain whiter longer.
+This will allow us to clean and polish your teeth which will help them remain whiter longer.
 Furthermore, you should avoid foods and beverages that can stain your teeth.
 This includes tea, coffee, red wine, fruit juices, soda, berries, tomato sauces, and soy sauce.
-If you do consume these items, it is suggested that your brush your teeth afterwards or at the least rinse with water.
+If you do consume these items, it is suggested that your brush your teeth afterward or at the least rinse with water.

-Smoking is also a major contributor to stained teeth and will quickly diminish your whitening results.
+Smoking also contributes to stained teeth and quickly diminishes your whitening results.